 Our Makefiles will run the type compiler to generate the type specific code as well as compile the applications.
 To compile the C++ Hello World sample application using our Linux Makefiles you will need g++ and coredx\ddl in your path.
-To compile for using the Windows NMakefiles you will need the MS Visual Studio environment (32-bit or 64-bit as appropriate for the CoreDX DDS package you are using) and coredx\ddl.exe in your path.
-Then, simply type 'make' for UNIX or 'nmake -f NMakefile' for Windows in the appropriate directory.
+Then, simply type 'make' in the appropriate directory.